 In 2008-2009, Elk Creek Levee repairs were made on a 650 foot segment of the levee to correct erosion and sloughing problem.
-In 2012, the District is sponsoring an Emergency Watershed Protection project, a program of the NRCS, to repair several areas of flood damage that occurred in 2011 on the Elk Creek Levee Project.
-It is anticipated that work will be completed in the fall of 2013.
+In 2012, the District sponsored an Emergency Watershed Protection project, a program of the NRCS, to repair several areas of flood damage that occurred in 2011 on the Elk Creek Levee Project.
+The work was completed in the fall of 2013.